Four Quarters with David Palmer

-Page 2 of 3 - My favorite part is — and I know this is going to sound mean — having the opportunity to bury the person in front of you.
+My favorite part is — and I know this is going to sound mean — having the opportunity to bury the person in front of you.

 BDE: Coming off of the Ruston scrimmage, how important was it for the Rams to have a good outing against ASH last week?

 Palmer: It was very important because we didn't show up ready to play against Ruston.
 We needed to come out and show what we are capable of doing.